yasukata/kernel_module_cdev_template/README.md

 1. mmap( ) asks this kernel module to map memory that is allocated by ioctl( ) to the application's address space.
 (Shared memory between the application and kernel)
 1. The application writes "Hello world!" to the shared memory region.
 1. ioctl( ) requests to read and print "Hello world!" written on the shared memory.
-1. poll( ) syscall waits until 2 second passes.
+1. poll( ) syscall waits for 2 second.

 ## How to build and test